lnsayer/my-website/_posts/titanic_machine_learning_project.md

 We've got 12 columns with 10 usable features.
 - PassengerId is an index
 - The Survived is 1 if they survived or 0 if they died
-- The PClass columnn shows the passenger class (1st, 2nd or 3rd)
+- The PClass column shows the passenger class (1st, 2nd or 3rd)
 - The name column gives their full name and title
 - Sex is either male or female
 - Age in years